KC-7/ai-art-site/README.md

 **On NameCheap:**

 - Configure the custom domain using Advanced DNS settings:
-  - Set up the CNAME and URL Redirect as follows:
+  - Set up the CNAME and URL Redirect.
-    - CNAME, XXXX, XXXX, XXX
-    - URL Redirect , XXX, XXX, XXX

 **On [DNS Checker (.org)](https://dnschecker.org/#A/cre8ai.art):**